eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/business-process.md

 Collaboration is key within the DCM process.
 It is the final part of the DCM user journey, where actual solutions for problems (surplus and bottlenecks) are proposed, discussed and finally deployed.

 In order to facilitate collaboration with the Catena-X dataspace the DCM standards describes the exchange of comments, using an own aspect model and API.
-Communication features outside the Catena-X dataspace, such as eMail, phone calls, online meetings, etc. are not prohibited and should be used as the individual customers and suppliers see fit.
+Communication features outside the Catena-X dataspace, such as eMail, phone calls, online meetings, etc. are not prohibited and should be used as the individual Customers and Suppliers see fit.

 For further details, please refer to [CX-0128 Demand and Capacity Management Data Exchange][StandardLibrary].